£695 + VAT for most venues (£795 + VAT for London)

 View SQL videos

-View SQL skills assessment tests
+View SQL skills test skills assessment tests

 View SQL blogs